regnull/ubikom/README.md

 Free, secure and private messaging for everyone.

 ## Testing the early version
 Early version means it's not entirely stable, so use your common sense.
+Some advanced terminal skills (entering commands) are required.

 ### Step 1: Clone the Repo